UCL/research-computing-with-cpp/README.md

 ./build.sh
 ```

-You will need to have a bunch of stuff installed in order for the build to succeed:
+You will need to have a bunch of stuff installed in order for the build to succeed.
+For Mac:
 * Libraries:
    * `brew install boost`
    * `brew tap homebrew/science`

      `brew install insighttoolkit`
 * Ruby stuff:
    * `brew install ruby`